Reactive-Network/kopli-faucet/README.md

 ## Origin Chain Contract

-The `ReactiveFaucet` contract on L1 acts as the source of funds for the Reactive Faucet system.
-It allows the owner to set a maximum payout limit and facilitates fund transfers to recipients.
-Key functionalities include:

-* Dispensing Funds: The dispense function allows the Reactive Faucet Listener contract on the Reactive Network to request fund transfers to specified recipients within the maximum payout limit.

-* Configuration Management: The contract enables the owner to manage the maximum payout limit, the callback sender address, and the address of the Reactive Faucet Listener contract.

-## Reactive Contract

 The `ReactiveFaucetL1` contract serves as the faucet on the L1 chain.
 It allows users to request funds and withdraw funds as needed.
 Key functionalities include:

 * Payment Request Event: The contract emits a PaymentRequest event when a user requests funds.